GatoGraphQL/GatoGraphQL/README.md

 Via [Composer](https://getcomposer.org) and [WP-CLI](https://wp-cli.org/):

 1. Create the [WordPress database and user](https://wordpress.org/support/article/how-to-install-wordpress/#step-2-create-the-database-and-a-user)
-2. In the terminal, `cd` to the folder where to install the site
-3. Copy the code below to an editor, replace all values (such as `{YOUR_SITE_FOLDER_NAME}`) with your own values, and then paste it on the terminal to execute:
+2. Set environment variables: Copy the code below to an editor, replace all values (such as `{YOUR_SITE_FOLDER_NAME}`) with your own values, and then paste it on the terminal to execute:

 ```bash
 export FOLDER_NAME={YOUR_SITE_FOLDER_NAME} #eg: root